wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Warlord.md

 [[Cunning#Underhand|Underhand]]: Gain Stealth until you resolve your next 2 skills

 ARDOR:
 Crossup: Attack.
-If uncontested, you can slot 1 more skill here next round
+If uncontested, gain 1 ACT next round
 Finisher: Attack.
-Deal more for each attack this turn
+Deal more for each attack this turn Scorched Earth: All players gain 1 ACT each round for 3 rounds